OpenNeuroOrg/openneuro/docs/user_guide.md

 To start, OpenNeuro has a [FAQ page](https://openneuro.org/faq) that might contain what you're looking for.

 If you're running into problems of a less general nature, we highly recommend looking to [NeuroStars](https://neurostars.org/) for assistance.
-It is a public forum hosted by the International Neuroinformatics Coordinating Facility (INCF) and there you'll be able to find experienced users of this an other related platforms.
+It is a public forum hosted by the International Neuroinformatics Coordinating Facility (INCF) and there you'll be able to find experienced users of this and other related platforms.

 Finally, users logged into [openneuro.org](https://openneuro.org/) can access the Support page for issues regarding the site or a specific dataset.